hauzer/lfm/README.rst

 Using the session
 ~~~~~~~~~~~~~~~~~

-Irregardless of what of the two methods you use, a session needs to be binded
+Irregardless of which of the two methods you use, a session needs to be bound
 to your app by assigning the session key to the *App*'s *sk* attribute::

     app.sk = session["key"]